Venomous snakes in the United States include pit vipers (rattlesnakes, copperheads, and cottonmouths) and coral snakes.

 (See also Introduction to Bites and Stings Introduction to Bites and Stings Many creatures, including humans, bite when frightened or provoked.
 Others include Alligators and crocodiles Iguanas Mites Ticks read more .)

-Of the roughly 45,000 snakebites that occur in the United States each year, fewer than 8,000 are from venomous snakes, and about six people die.
+Of the roughly 45,000 snakebites that occur in the United States each year, fewer than 8,000 are from venomous snakes, and about 6 people die.
 Fatal snakebites are much more common outside the United States.

 In about 25% of all pit viper bites, venom is not injected.
 Most deaths occur in children, older people, and people who are untreated or treated too late or inappropriately.
-Rattlesnakes account for about 70% of poisonous snakebites in the United States and for almost all of the deaths.
-Copperheads and, to a lesser extent, cottonmouths account for most other poisonous snakebites.
+Rattlesnakes account for about 70% of venomous snakebites in the United States and for almost all of the deaths.
+Copperheads and, to a lesser extent, cottonmouths account for most other venomous snakebites.
 Coral snakebites and bites from imported snakes are much less common.